-An expected 2018 graduate of the University of Missouri, Jason intends to receive his bachelor’s degree in sports print & digital journalism with minors in business and Canadian studies and certificates in multiculturalism and honors studies.
-He plans to further his studies in graduate school with the hopes of receiving a law or sport management degree.
+An expected 2018 graduate of the University of Missouri, Jason intends to receive his bachelor’s degree in print & digital sports journalism with minors in business and Canadian studies and certificates in multiculturalism and honors studies.
+He plans to further his studies in graduate school in hopes of receiving a law or sport management degree.

 Jason has held numerous positions a journalist, having most recently served as a sports reporter covering Missouri men’s and women’s basketball and baseball for the Columbia Missourian.

-A former baseball player at Highland Park High School, Jason played at the varsity level as an outfielder for two seasons and helped lead the Giants to Central Suburban League North Division championship in 2014
+A former baseball player at Highland Park High School, Jason played at the varsity level as an outfielder for two seasons and helped lead the Giants to the Central Suburban League North Division championship in 2014.

 Alex Flasch - Director of Ticket of Sales